k4connect/rrule/README.md

 ### Timezone Support

-Optionally, it also supports use of the `TIMZONE` parameter in the [RFC](https://tools.ietf.org/html/rfc5545#section-3.2.19) when the [Luxon](https://github.com/moment/luxon) library is provided.
+Optionally, it also supports use of the `TIMEZONE` parameter in the [RFC](https://tools.ietf.org/html/rfc5545#section-3.2.19) when the [Luxon](https://github.com/moment/luxon) library is provided.
 The [specification](https://moment.github.io/luxon/docs/manual/zones.html#specifying-a-zone) and [support matrix](https://moment.github.io/luxon/docs/manual/matrix.html) for Luxon apply.

-Example with `TIMZONE`:
+Example with `TIMEZONE`:

 ```js
 new RRule({